 The Rubber-Modified Asphalt Grant provides funding to counties for chip seal or thin asphalt overlay projects utilizing recycled tire rubber.
 The deadline to apply is Tuesday, June 5, 2018.
 Click here for application and details.

 Division of Waste Management Announces $4,000 Grants Available from the Waste Tire Trust Fund (FRANKFORT, Ky.
 April 16, 2018)

 On average DWM oversees a 3 day waste tire collection event in each county every 3 years.
 Additional grant funding up to $4,000 was made available to counties to help pay for the disposal or recycling of waste tires.
 The grant period is July 1, 2018 through June 30, 2019.
 The deadline to apply for for this grant is May 21, 2018.

 Crumb Rubber Landscaping Grant

-to the Crumb Rubber web page.
+For additional information on crumb rubber, go to the Crumb Rubber web page.

 Waste Tire Work Group